 Our work is about influencing and changing behaviour and reducing harm; we do this through engaging with those who are identified as 'in need' and responding with 1-1 needs led and professional input.
 We place a high emphasis on building rapport and positive working relationships and possess an enviable record of success in terms of engagement, retention in service and most importantly impact.
 Our methods are 'person centred and solution and outcome focused' and we house them within a strengths based approach towards those we engage with.
 This means we focus on the future and 'the possible' whilst influencing the individual to take responsibility and move forward in their life.

-COVID 19 - As of the 20/7/20 we are delivering services in the community at various locations across our delivery areas; we are abiding by Government social distancing guidance throughout.
+COVID 19 - As of the 10/11/20 we are still delivering services in the community at various locations across our delivery areas; we are abiding by Government social distancing guidance throughout and staff are working in line with HSE Covid 19 safe working practices and procedures

 Thank you, Chris Dyer - Director